NSuer/User_Interface_Project_2/README.md

 Group members: Nathan Suer, Sam Weese, William Braun, Owen Richards

 - What will you do to make sure your team is successful.
     - We will ensure that we have thoughful and efficient communication.
 We will make sure that everyone in the team is collaborating.
-We will foster a team of diverse thinkers in order to fix our problems.
+We will foster a team of diverse thinkers in order to come up with the best solutions.
 - How will you communicate?
-    - Discord Groupchat
+    - Discord Groupchat.
 - How will you coordinate work?
-    - We will use a github repo and each person will have parts of the project they are a part of
+    - We will use a github repo and each person will have parts of the project they are in charge of.
 - Do you plan to have regular meetings?
     - Wednesday in-person after class or on discord if that doesn't work one week.
 - Have you discussed team conflicts or obligations during the project time-frame?
-    -
+    - There are no conflicts we know of.
 - How will you divide the work?
+    - For now, we will divide work based on skillsets due to not knowing the full extent of our project.
+As the project goes on, we will attempt to keep the workloads balanced while providing support to those who need it.
+    - Week 1 goals:
+        - Sam
+            - Interviews
+        - Owen
+            - General UI layout
+        - Nate
+            - Project setup and github repo
+        - William
-    -
+            - User needs

 # AI Use